vyperlang/vyper/docs/types.rst

 Initial Values
 ==============

 Unlike most programming languages, Vyper does not have a concept of ``null``.
 Instead, every variable type has a default value.
-To check if a variable is empty, you must compare it to the default value for it's given type.
+To check if a variable is empty, you must compare it to the default value for its given type.

-To reset a variable to it's default value, assign to it the built-in ``empty()`` function which constructs a zero value for that type.
+To reset a variable to its default value, assign to it the built-in ``empty()`` function which constructs a zero value for that type.

 .. note::